-So probably you have heard a bit of Vagrant, or have no clue what’s this all about.
+So probably you’ve heard a bit of Vagrant, or probably have no clue what’s this all about.
 Either way, in a nutshell, Vagrant is a powerful tool for creating local virtual machines for identical and portable development environments.

-You can use Vagrant to build a virtual server on your local machine, given custom specifications.
-This server can be distributed across your team/other developers to recreate the same environment as your current one – software requirements, packages, operating system, and more.
+You can use Vagrant to build a virtual server on your local machine with custom specifications.
+This server can be distributed across your team or other developers to recreate the same environment as your current one – software requirements, packages, operating system, and more.

 Vagrant vs XAMPP?

-This questions pops up all the time.
+This question pops up all the time.
 Why not use XAMPP instead of trying to configure your own virtual server?

-Vagrant is far more powerful and you can learn a lot about setting your own server, getting used to the terminal and many things that you’ll one day need in order to deploy a complex application. 🙂
+Short answer, Vagrant is far more powerful and you can learn a lot about setting your own server, getting used to the terminal and many things that you’ll one day need in order to deploy a complex application.

 On top of that: